adilmohak/django-lms/README.md

 - Previous quiz scores can be viewed on the category page
 - Correct answers can be shown after each question or all at once at the end
 - Logged-in users can return to an incomplete quiz to finish it and non-logged-in users can complete a quiz if their session persists
+- Logged-in users can only view courses and classes that they are assigned to
 - The quiz can be limited to one attempt per user
 - Questions can be given a category
 - Success rate for each category can be monitored on a progress page